mcbentivegna/todo-app/README.md

-#This is a todo list app that I created to practice using React with gulp and Material-UI.
+#This is a drag-and-drop to do list app that I created to practice using React with gulp and Material-UI.

-You can view the to do app here: https://mcbentivegna.github.io/todo-app/
+You can view the app here: https://mcbentivegna.github.io/todo-app/